pmcau/AustralianElectorates/README.md

 Each maps has multiple variants based on the combination of simplification and trimming.

+With the below two options combined, there are eight different options for each map.

 #### Simplication

 Simplication uses [MapShaper simplify option](https://github.com/mbloch/mapshaper/wiki/Command-Reference#-simplify)